AFLplusplus/Website/content/docs/README.md

   (5) upcoming, development in the branch

-  (6) not compatible with LTO instrumentation and needs at least LLVM >= 4.1
+  (6) not compatible with LTO and InsTrim and needs at least LLVM >= 4.1

   So all in all this is the best-of afl that is currently out there :-)